 The exchange between the homeroom teacher of grade 1, K.D primary school and the parent, Mr. NVĐ.
 He asked the teacher if the child does not study voluntarily, where will the child go?

 "The school can completely reduce the number of students registered in some classes to study in the 4th period in the afternoon as for life skills and STEM education activities.
-Currently, there are 4 afternoons, so it is possible to teach 1 life skills period, 1 STEM period, 1 English period, and the remaining 1 period for students to experience through club models, which is very suitable.
+Currently, with 4 afternoons, it is possible to teach 1 life skills period, 1 STEM period, 1 English period, and the remaining 1 period for students to experience through club models, which is very suitable.
 For the above reasons, we earnestly request the Minister to consider and help us.
 If the Ministry of Education and Training can do this, we affirm that the number of people leaving the profession will decrease significantly.
 If primary school teachers are allowed to directly participate in teaching the 4th period in the afternoon, only needing to collect 100,000 VND/month from each student, each teacher can increase their income by 2-3 million VND/month, and parents will also reduce half of the contribution compared to having to go through centers as at present," the letter wrote.

 Source link